Queer River is a practice-led research project from Artist James Aldridge.

 - Queer perspectives on Climate Justice

 - The impact of the climate and ecological crisis on river ecosystems and communities

 - Wetland Regeneration and Rewilding

-James’s initial focus will be the Hampshire Avon, which flows from near his home in the Pewsey Vale in Wiltshire, down through Salisbury and Hampshire, to the sea at Christchurch, Dorset, and the Bristol Avon which flows west towards the city of Bristol and on to the sea at Avonmouth.
+James’s initial and central focus will be the Hampshire Avon, which flows from near his home in the Pewsey Vale in Wiltshire, down through Salisbury and Hampshire, to the sea at Christchurch, Dorset, with the wider project incorporating collaborative work with other rivers and wetlands nationally/internationally.

 James will walk along these rivers with ecologists, archaeologists, artists and others, documenting journeys and conversations.
 Artwork made as part of Queer River will be shared at a range of sites and events.
 Please contact James to explore ways to collaborate, or to invite him to exhibit/present at your event.